Kim Kardashian West Busts A Move, Dances To Her 2011 Song During Dubai Visit, Return To Work

 — KANYE SQUAD (@KanyeSquad) January 16, 2017

 The good news is that all the proceeds went to charity; Kim has a soft spot for children and institutions like St. Jude’s Children’s Research Hospital.
 The bad news is that the track fizzled out and never quite resonated with the public.
-Like The-Dream said, it wasn’t really like Kim was trying to give Beyonce, Katy Perry and Lady Gaga competition — quite the opposite, as he said during an interview in 2012 with MTV News.
+Like The-Dream said, it wasn’t really like Kim was trying to give Beyonce, Katy Perry, and Lady Gaga competition — quite the opposite, as he said during an interview in 2012 with MTV News.

 “It wasn’t about kicking off a singing career; it was us really having the power of TV and goofing off.”